Video shows Rep. Gaetz blasting Silicon Valley and blustering about gun rights in the next breath

 Gaetz and Greene (Ga.), another outspoken Republican, this month have sought to carry the torch for Trump’s “America First” movement with rallies in hope of assuring conservatives that the former president’s influence was not going anywhere.

-In his speech Thursday night at the Dalton Convention Center, Gaetz told the crowd of more than 100 that conservatives had just as much right to the First Amendment as liberals.
-His mention of Silicon Valley happened days after Florida Gov. Ron DeSantis (R) signed a bill aiming to punish social media companies for suspending political candidates in the run-up to elections, a move that likely sets the stage for potential legal challenges.
+Gaetz’s speech to a crowd of more than 100 Thursday night at the Dalton Convention Center came days after Florida Gov. Ron DeSantis (R) signed a bill aiming to punish social media companies for suspending political candidates in the run-up to elections, an issue that roils conservatives.

-Without much hesitation, Gaetz transitioned from slamming Silicon Valley to the importance of the Second Amendment.
+But it was his comments on the Second Amendment that caught the most attention.

-“The Second Amendment is about maintaining, within the citizenry, the ability to maintain an armed rebellion against the government, if that becomes necessary,” he said.
-“I hope it never does, but it sure is important to recognize the founding principles of this nation, and to make sure that they are fully understood.”
+Beyond saying Americans "have an obligation to use it!”
+Gaetz said: “The Second Amendment is about maintaining, within the citizenry, the ability to maintain an armed rebellion against the government, if that becomes necessary.

+“I hope it never does," he said, "but it sure is important to recognize the founding principles of this nation, and to make sure that they are fully understood.”

 The comments surrounding Silicon Valley and the Second Amendment on Thursday were nearly identical to the ones he made at a May 7 rally with Greene at The Villages, a retirement community northwest of Orlando for adults 55 and older that overwhelmingly supported Trump.
 After denouncing Silicon Valley earlier this month, he was enthusiastic in talking about gun rights seconds later.